Death and the Atom Bomb

 Chapter 2 - MalCorp

 The other directors were shocked.
 Some began to protest; others simply could not speak.
-One particular director, a little younger than the rest, jumped to his feet and thumping the table shouted at Malthus: “You can’t do this!
+One particular director, a little younger than the rest, jumped to his feet and thumped the table, shouting at Malthus: “You can’t do this!
 There are rules.”

-“Bring me the Head of the Computing Division immediately Sneeds.
-I have something I wish to discuss with him,” commanded Malthus.
+“Bring me the Head of the Computing Division immediately, Sneeds.
+I have something that I wish to discuss with him,” commanded Malthus.

-A few minutes later the main doors of the boardroom were thrown wide open and the Head of the Computing Division was roughly shoved into the room by Sneeds.
+A few minutes later, the main doors of the boardroom were thrown wide open and the Head of the Computing Division was roughly shoved into the room by Sneeds.
 The man looked absolutely terrified.
-He was trembling and visibly sweating, and his eyes continually darted around the room as if searching for any possible escape route.
+He was trembling and sweating, and his eyes continually darted around the room, as if searching for any possible escape route.

 The Head of Computing looked at Malthus, his face both confused and relieved at the same time.
 “You mean you don’t mind…” he started to say, but Malthus cut him off, his voice taking on a sharper, darker edge.